 1. Onboarding Funnel Analysis

-Track how wallets go from first connect to first transaction.
-Useful for: DeFi apps, NFT marketplaces, gaming platforms.
+Track how wallets go from first visit to onchain transaction.
+Useful for: DeFi apps, marketplaces, and consumer apps.

 Example steps: